AlexLaforge/jquery-rss-feeder/README.md

 ### Details

-The main code was written in classic ASP because that is what we use on our current system.

 Basically the RSS feed is being converted by Feed Informer to HTML using the template (see below).
 I am importing that template into blogObject and then writing that object to the console.

-ASP is a very strick language with lots of limitations.
-It took us a while to figure this out, but it is actually very simple.
+The main code was written in classic ASP because that is what we use on our current system.
+ASP has some very big limitations, but in the end, the solution was very simple.

 ####ASP (vbScript)